Your Cart

 Another common chemical that can cause gold to turn black is sulfur, which is found in many natural and synthetic substances, such as eggs, garlic, onions, rubber, wool, and leather.
 Sulfur can react with the metals in the gold alloy and form sulfides, which can also have a dark or black appearance.
 Sulfur can also cause the gold alloy to become dull and lose its shine.

 Other chemicals that can cause gold to turn black include acids, such as citric acid, acetic acid, and lactic acid, which are found in many fruits, vinegar, and dairy products.
 These acids can corrode the metals in the gold alloy and form salts, which can have a dark or black appearance.
-Acids can also etch the surface of the gold alloy and make it more rough and uneven.
+Acids can also etch the surface of the gold alloy and make it rougher and more uneven.

 To prevent chemical reactions with your gold jewelry, it is advisable to minimize exposure to substances that contain chlorine, sulfur, or acids.
 You can do this by removing your gold jewelry before engaging in activities that involve these substances, such as swimming, cleaning, or using skincare products.
 You can also clean your gold jewelry regularly to remove any residues or traces of these substances.